Pseudocoremia albafasciata

 Pseudocoremia albafasciata, also known as the flash moth, is a species of moth in the family Geometridae.
-It is endemic to New Zealand.
-It is classified as Nationally Endangered by the Department of Conservation.
+It is endemic to New Zealand and is found in the North Island.
+Adults have been observed on the wing from November until March.
+It has the "at risk, declining" threat classification as given by the Department of Conservation.

 Taxonomy

 This species was first described by Alfred Philpott in 1915 from specimens collected in Taihape in February and Feilding in March.
 Philpott named the species Selidosema albafasciata.
 In 1917 Edward Meyrick, when listing the species, attempted to correct the spelling of the epithet to albifasciata.
 This spelling was itself in error.
+George Hudson, following Meyrick, discussed and illustrated this species in his 1928 book The butterflies and moths of New Zealand under the name Selidosema albifasciata.
 In 1988 John S. Dugdale assigned the species to the genus Pseudocoremia.
 He retained the original spelling of the species epithet under the ICZN Rules, Article 32a (ii) and 32c.
-The type specimen was collected by Augustus Hamilton and is now held at the Museum of New Zealand Te Papa Tongarewa.
+The male holotype was collected by Augustus Hamilton in Taihape and is now held at the Museum of New Zealand Te Papa Tongarewa.